khalid-hussain/shaheen/chap20.md

 of Ferdinand's long siege, Granada's condition has become alarming.
 Whatever little supplies that were being sent there by our efforts through Sierra Nevada can't be not enough for the needs of thousands of human beings.
 People are sick and tired of starving.
 Now winter is approaching.
-With me, Moosa had decided that he would attack with the army of Granada on the first of the next month and I had promised to attack, with all my might, from the rear on this day.
-We were sure of our victory but today I received Moosa's letter.
+With me, Musa had decided that he would attack with the army of Granada on the first of the next month and I had promised to attack, with all my might, from the rear on this day.
+We were sure of our victory but today I received Musa's letter.
 He has written that Abu Abdullah's minister has begun negotiations for a peace deal.
 Majority of the leading nobles are in support of peace and with the efforts of the hypocrites there is a growing segment among the public who is desperate for peace.
-Since there was a concern that there might be a possibility of Abu Abdullah and his nobles to have a change of heart, therefore, Moosa had postponed this attack.
+Since there was a concern that there might be a possibility of Abu Abdullah and his nobles to have a change of heart, therefore, Musa had postponed this attack.
 He has written that he will inform me once he has decided on some other day for the attack.
-Moosa is not of those beings who would become hopeless but after reading his letter I feel that the conditions in Granada are very alarming.
+Musa is not of those beings who would become hopeless but after reading his letter I feel that the conditions in Granada are very alarming.
 Rabia!
 You can understand that, God forbid, if Granada slips out of our hands then the flood of Castile will surge on us.
 Therefore, I have decided to send you to